Guidelines for Packing your Suitcase for coming to Thailand

 Sunscreen for Thailand

-In Thailand, many products have skin-whitening properties, including sunscreen.
-I recommend packing at least one bottle of sunscreen so that you have some for when you first land, and don’t accidentally buy a product with skin-whitening properties.
+In Thailand, many products, including sunscreen, have skin-whitening properties.
+I recommend packing at least one bottle of sunscreen so that you have some for when you first land and don’t accidentally buy a product with skin-whitening properties.

 Rain Coat/Jacket for Thailand

-The rainy season in Thailand is typically between May – October.
-However, there’s always the potential for a thunderstorm/downpour at any time of the year.
+The rainy season in Thailand is typically between May and October.
+However, there’s always the potential for a thunderstorm or downpour at any time of the year.
 Thailand has ponchos for sale everywhere, including at 7/11, but they tend to be very cheap and flimsy.
-Bring a decent raincoat/jacket so that you are sure to stay dry.
+Bring a decent raincoat or jacket so that you are sure to stay dry.
 I recommend bringing a small waterproof pouch to keep your mobile phone and money dry.

 Jumper/Sweater for Thailand

-It is typically hot in Thailand; however, the air conditioning is constantly blasting out on the plane, on buses, on the train in first-class sleepers, and even in the cinema.
-You will appreciate having something to slip on and feel warm and cosy.
+It is typically hot in Thailand; however, the air conditioning constantly blasts on planes, buses, trains in first-class sleepers, and even in the cinema.
+You will appreciate having something to slip on and feel warm and cozy.

 Swimming Trunks – Swimsuit for Thailand